 - Bruce J. Black

 swtpc.com's Web pages for the SWTPC 6800 and 6809 systems by Michael Holley.
 I see the site was last edited in mid-2006.
-That's four years ago from the start of this Web page. - Herb
+That's four years ago from the start of this Web page.
+But in November 2019, Michael Holley neglected to renew the domain name registration.
+By Feb 2020, someone mirrored the swtpc.com Web site - Herb

 I took some time in Nov 2011, to revive William Colley's 6800 cross assembler A68.
 It was written in C by William Colley and submitted by him to the old "C User's Group.
 Here's a ZIP file of my edited version of Colley's A68 cross assembler.
 Its compiled for 32-bit Windows in MS-DOS mode, using the lcc-32 C cross compiler which is freely available.
 To use it as a full Windows program, you have to recompile it or "wrap" it in some GUI.
 To use it as a 16-bit MS-DOS program, you have to recompile it in, for instance, Borland Turbo C 1.5 for MS-DOS.
 I've done similar work with Colley's A18 cross assembler for the RCA 1802, which you can find at this linked Web page. - Herb Johnson